-This week’s Face of Gengo is Meryem, one of our English to French Canadian Senior Translators.
+This week’s Face of Gengo is Meryem, one of our English to French Canadian Language Specialists.
 Meryem was raised in true Montreal fashion in a French and English household.
 Despite her father’s Turkish background, she did not learn the language growing up, and chose to pursue it by moving to Istanbul as an adult.
 She now combines her love of writing, photography and translation wherever she finds herself in the world.

 What languages do you speak?
 How did you learn them?